-The midrash introduces two important points that are incorporated consistently into halakha: there is a central obligation for men to study Torah based on the obligation of a father to teach his son the words of Shema, extrapolated to mean the words of Torah.
-Daughters are excluded as the Biblical verse mentions sons.
+The midrash introduces two important points that are incorporated consistently into halakha.
+First, that there is a central obligation for men to study Torah based on the obligation of a father to teach his son the words of Shema, extrapolated to mean the words of Torah.
+Second, that daughters are excluded as the Biblical verse mentions sons.
 It is actually somewhat surprising that the midrashic interpretation took such pains to emphasize that the verse excludes daughters.
 As noted above, בניכם usually refers to sons.
-However Talmudic exegesis is known to include daughters at times when the text seems to be referring to only sons.
+However, Talmudic exegesis is known to include daughters at times when the text seems to be referring to only sons.
 The most prominent example occurs in Deuteronomy 25:5, when a man dies without a son and leaves his widow with the obligation to marry his brother (normally a forbidden relationship) in order to bear a son to commemorate the deceased.
 This text seems to directly refer to a male child who will carry on the dead man’s name.
 However, the unanimous conclusion of the Talmud is that only when the man dies without any children is this practice, known as yibum or levirate marriage, instituted.
-In Midrash Tannaim, the midrash determines textually that any progeny left to the deceased, male or female, including a grandchild born to the son or daughter if they have predeceased him, ( even if these grandchildren are barren), fulfil the Torah’s mandate.
+In Midrash Tannaim, the midrash determines textually that any progeny left to the deceased, male or female, including a grandchild born to the son or daughter if they have predeceased him, ( even if these grandchildren are barren), fulfill the Torah’s mandate.
 It seemed very important to rabbinic interpretation to limit this institution which allows a woman to marry her brother in law, normally prohibited, thus perhaps explaining the inclusion of daughters and granddaughters.

 In contrast, when we return to our text, the Sifre deliberately excluded daughters in the legal obligation of saying Shema and learning Torah.
 This suggests a degree of fluidity on the part of rabbinic interpretation whereby daughters can be included or excluded depending on the circumstance and the interpretation.